yati1002/Power-BI-DatabricksSQL-QuickStart-Samples/03. Logical Partitioning/README.md

 ## Step by Step Instructions
 1. We have an initial Power BI dataset which is based on **samples** catalog, **tpch** schema.
 There is only one table **orders** which is set to Import mode.
 2. Publish this report to a **Premium** workspace.
-2. Next, we connect to XMLA-endpoint of the published dataset using [SQL Server Management Studio](https://aka.ms/ssmsfullsetup) and created a non-partitioned version of **orders** table - **orders-non-partitioned** - by executing [Create-non-partitioned-table.xmla](./Create-non-partitioned-table.xmla) script.
+2. Next, we connect to XMLA-endpoint of the published dataset using [SQL Server Management Studio](https://aka.ms/ssmsfullsetup) and create a non-partitioned version of **orders** table - **orders-non-partitioned** - by executing [Create-non-partitioned-table.xmla](./Create-non-partitioned-table.xmla) script.
 As shown below you can use [DAX Studio](https://daxstudio.org/) to see that the table consists of a single partition: ![Non partitioned table](./images/Nonpartitioned.png)
-3. Next, we created another version of **orders** table - **orders-partitioned** - using [Create-partitioned-table.xmla](./Create-partitioned-table.xmla) script. we create another copy of orders table and name it as **orders-partitioned**.
-Alternatively, you can use [Tabular Editor](https://tabulareditor.com/) to create logical partition.
-[This](https://www.youtube.com/watch?v=6CRqdsLjHNA) video showcases how you can create logical parititons.
+3. Next, we create another version of **orders** table - **orders-partitioned** - using [Create-partitioned-table.xmla](./Create-partitioned-table.xmla) script.
+ Alternatively, you can use [Tabular Editor](https://tabulareditor.com/) to create partitions.
+[This](https://www.youtube.com/watch?v=6CRqdsLjHNA) video demonstrates how you can create parititons.
 In our example we have created these partitions based on the **o_priority** column which results in even data distribution.
 As shown below in DAX Studio screenshot, 5 parittions are created in **orders-partitioned** table and every partition contains ~1.5M records:
 ![Partitioned table](./images/Partitioned.png)
 4. To showcase the benefits of partioning we process both the **orders-partitioned** and **orders-non-partitioned** tables using [SQL Server Management Studio](https://aka.ms/ssmsfullsetup).
 As shown below, it took **8min25sec** to process non-paritioned table.
 Whereas the processing of parititioned table took just under **4min** for the same total number of records.

 **orders-non-partitioned**
 ![Processing orders-non-partitioned table](./images/03.png)

 **orders-partitioned**
 ![Processing orders-non-partitioned](./images/04.png)

 ## Conclusion